Find Trade Colleges

 • Calculate, review, and correct errors on interest, principal, payment, and closing costs, using computers or calculators.

-Loan Interviewers and Clerks state the following job skills are important in their day-to-day work.
+When polled, Loan Interviewers and Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.